rmukhopa/dynamo_exp/docs/guides/dynamo_deploy/README.md

 - [Dynamo Cloud Platform Guide](dynamo_cloud.md): walks through installing and configuring the Dynamo cloud components on your Kubernetes cluster.
 - [Operator Deployment Guide](operator_deployment.md)

+For more information on the operator, see the [Operator Deployment Guide](operator_deployment.md).

 ### 2. Manual Deployment with Helm Charts

 The manual deployment path (`deploy/Kubernetes/`) is available for users who need more control over their deployments: